chilico/django-bootstrap/README.md

 This is a Django repo for bootstrapping, running the ASGI server.

-It may act as a template to get a dockerised backend setup quickly.
+It may act as a template to get a dockerised async Django backend setup quickly.

 ### Setup & start